-The world has seen many great ideas fail just because they did not get enough funding and potential investors to back them up.
-There's a cliché in SiliconValley that about 90% of the startups fail because of budgetary reasons.
-According to National Small Business Association (NSBA), 1 in 4 small businesses experience hurdled growth due to insufficient funding.
+Many great ideas have failed due to insufficient funding and a lack of potential investors to back them up.
+It's a common saying in Silicon Valley that about 90% of startups fail due to budgetary reasons (source: QZ).
+According to the National Small Business Association (NSBA), 1 in 4 small businesses experience hurdles in growth due to insufficient funding.

 2. Adjust Your Given Time Frame

-Our Additional Set of Tips
+Our Additional Tips

 - Keep some time for a heart-to-heart discussion with the investors.
 Encourage them to ask questions.
 Be excited and transfer that excitement.

 - Neither rush nor explain at a snail's pace.
 Bombarding them with too much information is unnecessary, and letting them stay too idle is also not a good strategy.
-So, keep a steady pace of information in your pitch deck file.
+So keep a steady pace of information in your pitch deck file.

 3. Your Story Defines You

 While facts and figures are important when presenting your idea or product, a story is what people remember, even when they forget your name.
 Sharing the unique story behind your brand will have a far more significant impact than just reading off slides.
 Keep the story fun and exciting while explaining your idea to keep the audience engaged until the end.
 This is your primary goal.
 Telling your story will have the following impact: